 A cash payment is issued to a vendor on behalf of a former E&T Program participant to help the former participant retain his or her job.
 The request for assistance must be for an immediate jobrelated need, such as a uniform or tool required to do the job.
-Type of Component This is a non-work/case management component.
-Geographic Areas Covered and Variations Among Local Areas This component is expected to be a part of the SNAP E&T Program for the FFY 2016.
-Anticipated Number of ABAWDS Who Will Begin the Component is 718 The cost for 718 projected participants is \$171 per client Number of non-ABAWD participants expected to begin the component 19 Number of Participants Expected to Receive a Reimbursement 93 Estimated Allowable Reimbursements \$191 (\$17,800 \div 93 participants) Targeted Population 0 Level of Participant Effort or Number of Hours of Participation in the Component and Duration A former E&T Program participant whose E&T case was closed due to the person finding employment.
+Type of Component This is a nonwork/case management component.
+Geographic Areas Covered and Variations Among Local Areas This component is expected to be a part of the SNAP E&T Program for the FFY 2018.
+Anticipated Number of ABAWDS Who Will Begin the Component is 187.
+The Number Expected to Receive a Reimbursement 93 Estimated Allowable Reimbursements \$191 ($$17,800 \div 93$ participants) Targeted Population 0 Level of Participant Effort or Number of Hours of Participation in the Component and Duration A former E&T Program participant whose E&T case was closed due to the person finding employment.
 Organizational Responsibilities Not applicable.
-Cost of the Component per Placement \$105,152 \div 737 = \$143 Total Cost of the Component \$122,952 \div 737 = \$167
+Total Cost of the Component \$122,952 ÷ 737 = \$167